-Hazel the hawk never cooks her food;
+Hazel the hawk never cooks her food; instead she eats it raw

-And when she thinks of dinnertime she caws: /aw//aw//aw//aw/.
+And when she thinks of dinnertime

-Hazel the hawk likes rabbits and mice and catches them with her claws.
+she caws: /aw/ /aw/ /aw/ /aw/ Hazel the hawk likes rabbits and mice

 Phonics

 Students learn to relate sounds to letters in a systematic and explicit manner using 44 Sound/Spelling Cards.
 Students also learn to associate each Sound/Spelling Card with a particular action.
 This action-sound association is introduced through a short, interactive poem at point of use in the lesson.